 In today’s world, we have the ability to find a solution to any problem with the click of a button.
-Google has transformed the way to try to solve our biggest challenges, both personally and in business.
+Google has transformed the way to try and solve our biggest challenges, both personally and in business.

 As a result, Search Engine Optimization (SEO) has become an increasingly important priority for most marketers.
 According to Hubspot’s State of Inbound Report, 66% of marketers say that growing SEO and organic presence was their top priority for inbound campaigns.

 Many of the business owners or CEOs I meet these days realize the importance of SEO, but they aren’t quite sure where to start.
-And while business leaders definitely don’t need to know the detailed algorithms for how to improve their brand’s SEO, it’s important to have a general understanding for how SEO impacts the bottom line.
+And while business leaders definitely don’t need to know the detailed algorithms for how to improve their brand’s SEO, it’s important to have a general understanding of how SEO impacts the bottom line.

 3 Important SEO Metrics Every CEO Should Know